tsmx/nodejs-lambda-test/README.md

 # Creating an AWS Lambda function with Node.js

-> Tutorial showing how to create an AWS Lambda function written in Node.js as ESM using either pure AWS-SDK CLI commands or containerization with Docker.
+> Tutorial for creating an AWS Lambda function in Node.js (ESM) and deployment using pure code upload or a Docker-image using the AWS-SDK CLI.

 This site is under construction...